 What Is HPV and Why Is It a Problem?

-Besides genital warts, an HPV infection can cause these other problems for both girls and guys:
+Besides genital warts, an HPV infection can cause these other problems:

 - In females, it can cause problems with the that may lead to cervical cancer.
 HPV infection also can lead to cancer in the vagina, vulva, anus, mouth, and throat.